kiranrokkam09/next-labs/README.md

 - The application Frontend has been deployed to [deployment_link](http://next-front.s3-website.ap-south-1.amazonaws.com/user.html).
 - The application Backend has been deployed to [deployment_link](http://ec2-13-60-21-86.eu-north-1.compute.amazonaws.com/).

+  ### Note:
+  - Admin User Credentials for deployed app are
+  - Username or email : Admin
+  - Password : Admin
 ## Installation and Setup

 To run the project locally, please follow these steps: